zolrath/Project-Clojuler/README.md

 Project Clojuler
 ================
-A misguided attempt at learning Clojure through Project Euler
+An attempt at doing Project Euler in Clojure.
 -------------------------------------------------------------

-I really have no idea what I'm doing.
-Time to fix that.
-I'm completely new to functional programming and Clojure seems like a great way to try it out.
-The solution?
-Learn to code Clojure via Euler while my friend [Ottiferus](https://github.com/ottiferous/euler) does the same thing in Python!
-FIGHT!

-### Seriously, I don't know what I'm doing

-If you see that I'm doing something in an entirely stupid way, **please** let me know.
-I really want to improve, even if that means being ridiculed by my grandma.
-I don't think the functional mindset has really set in quite yet!
+If you see that I'm doing something in a less than ideal way, **please** let me know.
+I'm always open to learn something new, even if that means being ridiculed by my grandma.

 Benchmarks
 ==========